 Lisbon, Portugal (CNN) — All around the historic center of Lisbon, there are dozens of "tascas" -- traditional hole-in-the-wall taverns lined with flowery patterns of blue tile.

-Each offers a nearly identical menu of salted codfish or sardines and boiled potatoes, strong Douro wine and ultra-sweet puddings.
+Each offers a nearly identical menu of salted codfish or sardines and boiled potatoes, strong Douro wine and ultra-sweet puddings that symbolize Portugal for visitors.

 Jose Avillez, the mastermind behind Lisbon's first two-Michelin-star restaurant, goes on a gastronomic tour with CNN in the latest episode of Culinary Journeys.